juand-r/entity-recognition-datasets/README.rst

 This repository contains English-language datasets from several domains annotated with a variety of entity types, useful for entity recognition and named entity recognition (NER) tasks.
+Links to NER corpora in other languages are also listed below.

 Datasets
 ========